-Amortization method: Level percentage of payroll (3.25% payroll outstanding balance of the June 30, 2012 UAAL.
+Amortization method: Level percentage of payroll

+Remaining amortization period: 14 years (declining) as of June 30, 2021 for the outstanding balance of the June 30, 2012 Unfunded Actuarial Accrued Liability (UAAL).
 Effective June 30, 2013, any changes in UAAL due to actuarial gains or losses or due to changes in actuarial assumptions or methods will be amortized over a 20-year closed period effective with each valuation.
-Any change in UAAL that arises due to Plan amendments will be amortized over its own declining 15-year period and any change in UAAL due to retirement incentive programs will be amortized over a declining period of up to 5 years.
+Any change in UAAL that arises due to plan amendments will be amortized over its own declining 15-year period and any change in UAAL due to retirement incentive programs will be amortized over a declining period of up to 5 years.

-Remaining amortization period: 15 years (declining) as of June 30, 2020, for the losses) in each of the last six years.
-Unrecognized return is equal to the difference between actual and expected returns on a fair value basis and is recognized over a rolling seven-year period.
+Asset valuation method: The fair value of assets less unrecognized returns from each of the last six years.
+Unrecognized return is equal to the difference between actual and expected returns on a fair value basis and is recognized over a seven-year period.
 The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 30% of the fair value of assets.